 Yes, yes of course it helped.
 But I had to stop FOUR times.
 My heart hurt a little as I crossed the finished line, and saw the time because it truly wasn’t that far off my PR (Nike Women’s in San Francisco, 2009: 1:48:30).
 (And for the record, I was like 26 when I did that with no children, no injuries, perfect training, and had a major Nike support system leading up to it.)
 If I didn’t have to stop, I would have PR’d, barely, but still would have.
 Here were my final results from yesterday.

 When you run long distance, you learn something very quickly….there is a lot of time to think.
 I told a friend I’d think about the impact of running on health while out there on Sunday.
 Honestly?
-It was the first race where I feel my mind didn’t really want to think and overthink, but instead just be right there, with my breath, and the strides, for the moments.
+It was the first race where I feel my mind didn’t really want to think and overthink.
+Instead I wanted to just be right there with my breath, the strides, and for the moments.

 But after, I returned to my thoughts, and they all came down to the fact that running is a metaphor for life.